cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 This code counts the current number of active polys by binding all of them; as soon as the first one is encountered again, we know we've seen them all.
 There is a slight problem with this code: if the unit stored in `firstUnit` is destroyed, it will never be bound again, and we'll end up in an infinite loop.
 More on detecting destroyed units later.

-There's one additional, very important thing you can do with a unit stored in a variable: it can be used to bind that unit again.
+There's one additional, crucial thing you can do with a unit stored in a variable: it can be used to bind that unit again.
 For example:

 ```Mindcode
 var poly = ubind(@poly);     // We just assume the units exist